It’s a day of bad luck and superstition for many people in the Western world.

 The clash of Christianity and pagan religions started to turn Friday and the number thirteen further in the wrong direction.

-Paganism, which worshipped femininity and strong goddesses among their many deities, stood at odds with the patriarchal Christian faith, which opposed the multiple gods and goddesses as well as other traditions such as the sacredness of Frigg’s day, the number thirteen, and the unholy practice of praying to heathen gods for sex, fertility, love, magic, and protection.
+Paganism, which worshipped femininity and strong goddesses among their many deities, stood at odds with the patriarchal Christian faith, which opposed the multiple deities as well as other traditions such as the sacredness of Frigg’s day, the number thirteen, and the unholy practice of praying to heathen gods for sex, fertility, love, magick, and protection.